 Rivers talked with McPherson about getting married at 19 years old and remaining pure before becoming husband and wife.

-“Remaining pure, being chaste, was very important to us,” said Rivers.
+“Remaining pure, being chaste, was very important to us,” Rivers said.
 “Obviously there wouldn’t be many other reasons to get married at that point.
 I didn’t have a penny to my name.”

-Rivers went on to talk about the reason he’s been able to stay married and have 8 children over the past 16 years.
+Rivers went on to talk about the reason he’s been able to stay married and have eight children over the past 16 years.

 At the end of his appearance with McPherson at The Rock, Rivers provided encouragement to those in attendance.

-“Too many times we think we’ve fallen too far from God or we’re not worthy,” said Rivers.
+“Too many times we think we’ve fallen too far from God or we’re not worthy,” Rivers said.
 “Only by God’s mercy and grace.
 We aren’t worthy, we’re all sinners, but we are because of Jesus dying for us.”